Governor of Wisconsin

 The governor of Wisconsin is the head of government of Wisconsin and the commander-in-chief of the state's army and air forces.
 The governor has a duty to enforce state laws, and the power to either approve or veto bills passed by the Wisconsin Legislature, to convene the legislature, and to grant pardons, except in cases of treason and impeachment.

 The 46th and current governor is Tony Evers, a Democrat in his second term.
 He took office on January 7, 2019.
-He is eligible for reelection in 2026.
+He will not seek re-election in the 2026 election.

 The position was first filled by Nelson Dewey on June 7, 1848, the year Wisconsin became a state.
 Prior to statehood, there were four governors of Wisconsin Territory.

 Powers

 The governor of Wisconsin has both inherent powers granted by the Wisconsin Constitution and administrative powers granted by laws passed by the Wisconsin State Legislature.

 Inherent powers

 The inherent powers of the governor of Wisconsin are outlined in the Wisconsin Constitution at Article V, Section 4.
 In general, the governor ensures that the laws of Wisconsin are carried out.